myTerminal/slide-gazer/README.md

 ## What is it?

+Born out of an idea and improved over time, *Slide Gazer* is the successor of [faded-presenter](https://github.com/myTerminal/faded-presenter).
-*Slide Gazer* is a web application that can be used to present slide-shows written as markdown documents.
+It's an online tool that can be used to present slide-shows created with plain-text markdown documents.

 ## Features

 * Use any text-editor to create slide-show presentations and do it quickly by focussing only on content and not formatting
-* Present from any computer, phone or tablet: all you need is a web-browser
+* Present from any device capable of running a decent web-browser
 * Choose from a range of slide-transition animations
-* Select auto-transition of slides
+* Choose to have auto-transition of slides with a customizable delay
-* Focus on a few emphasized words on a slide
+* Focus on a few emphasized words on a slide, on demand
 * Control the presentation from another device and have a bird's eye view of the presentation at the same time

 ## How to use